sloganking/Structured-commenting-formatter/README.md

 Removing brackets converts the bracketed method of structured commenting to the bracketless version.
 Bracketless structured comments are less verbose, but have no method of being recovered if their whitespace gets messed up.
 Say after running them through a traditional code formatter.

-## What is strfmt allowed to do?
+## What is scfmt allowed to do?

-The only things ``strfmt`` is allowed to do is:
+The only things ``scfmt`` is allowed to do is:
 - Create and delete ``//<`` closing comments
 - Add and remove brackets ``>``, ``<>`` to the begining of existing comments.
 - Ensure empty lines are depth 0
 - Edit the indentation of lines for SC formatting.

-What will strfmt not do?
+What will scfmt not do?
 - Turn one line into many
 - Turn many lines into one
 - Ensure a ``max_width``